 Sometimes your players will do an excellent job at roll playing and the dice roll just doesn’t work in their favor.
 One of the biggest complaints that we hear from DMs is that their players don’t roll play enough.
 Well, if you want more roll play, you’ve got to reward it when it happens.
 That means even when the dice disagree with you.
 An easy way to do this in 5e is by awarding advantage to a roll or giving the player an inspiration dice to add to their roll.
 Wizards goes further into this mechanic on page 240 of the Dungeon Master’s Guide.
 Small perks like this are easy ways to incentivize the habits you want to see in your players.
 Just make sure you’re not doing it too regularly, and also be sure that you reward all of your players.
 Otherwise some of them may feel left out or become jealous.

 Ultimately, it’s up to you as a DM to decide whether or not you will be fudging dice rolls.
 But you should be honest with your players from the get-go about if you plan to be fudging dice rolls for the sake of game play, narrative, or fun.
-Being open about dice manipulation from the onset can stop problems of player distrust before they begin.
+Being open about dice manipulation and fudging roles from the onset can stop problems of player distrust before they begin.
 Try your best to keep honest though.
 After all, you expect your players to be honest about their dice rolls.
 Fudge sparingly and learn to roll with it when things don’t turn out like you imagined.
 Above all, try not to back yourself into a corner where your only option is to fudge rolls.